bucket4j/bucket4j/README.md

 * Ability to switch from one JVM to cluster in two lines of code.
 Using Bucket4j you are able to limiting something in the cluster of JVMs.
 Since [release 1.2](https://github.com/vladimir-bukhtoyarov/bucket4j/releases/tag/1.2.0) the ```Bucket4j``` supports any GRID solution which compatible with [JCache API (JSR 107)](https://www.jcp.org/en/jsr/detail?id=107) specification.
 Just use your favorite grid including [Hazelcast](http://hazelcast.com/products/hazelcast/), [Ignite](http://www.oracle.com/technetwork/middleware/coherence/overview/index-087514.html), [Coherence](http://www.oracle.com/technetwork/middleware/coherence/overview/index.html), [Infinispan](http://infinispan.org/) or any other.

-And of course the main killer feature of Bucket4j is rich and consistent API which many additional features:
-  * More than one bandwidth per bucket.
+* Ability to specify more than one bandwidth per bucket.
 For example you can limit 1000 events per hours but not often then 100 events per minute.
-  * Ability to have guaranteed bandwidth.
-Think about guaranteed bandwidth like a 911 number which you can to call when no money on your balance.
 * Customizable time measurement.
 You are able to specify how to time will be measurement: as `System.nanotime()` or `System.currentTimeMillis()` or you can to specify own way to measure time.
 * Dynamic capacity.
 If needs capacity of the bucket can be changed over time.

 ## Documentation
 The items placed in recommended to read order: